-Perusing the MS Treatment Menu
+Reviewing the MS Treatment Menu

 Reading about all the MS symptoms can definitely be an eye-opening experience.
 In fact, both your eyes and your mouth may be hanging wide open when you do.
 But try not to panic.
-With the help of your treatment team (flip to Chapter 4 for details), you can figure out how to manage your symptoms and take the necessary steps to control the disease as much as possible.
+You aren't likely to experience every symptom described in this book.
+And with the help of your treatment team (flip to Chapter 4 for details), you can learn how to manage the symptoms that occur and take steps to control the disease as much as possible.

 Because MS is so complex, treatment involves several different strategies, all of which are discussed in detail in Part II.
 However, for now, here are snapshots of several steps you can take to feel and function up to snuff: